Welcoming Refugees into Your Classroom

 Activities that don’t require verbal or written language are helpful: sports, dance, visual arts, instrumental music.
 Storytelling can bridge linguistic and cultural divides.
 “We have different cultural ways of telling stories, but everybody tells stories,” says Koreen Geres, an EAL teacher in Saskatoon.

-Hearing a traumatic story is like holding a burden, says Geres.
+Hearing a traumatic story is like holding a burden, she notes.
 “If I can just hold that burden for a little while, it would give that student some relief.
-I can’t take it away because what’s done is done,” she says.
+I can’t take it away because what’s done is done,” she explains.
 “But if I can give them some relief for a little while, maybe they can just have a break, and relax.”

 Details can “come out of nowhere,” says Brownell.
 Once, when teaching about managing stress, a boy matter-of-factly described his best friend being hit by a tanker while they played soccer.
 He was confused when Brownell, unexpectedly, became teary-eyed.
 Students talk about bombs and explosions and “then they just change the topic and settle down to work,” she says.